 "I know.
 I'm rarely wrong when it comes to you.
 You just never seem to realize that."

 He looked over at her, let his eyes go soft.
 She was right.
-He hadn't realized that.
-Valeris, who had seemed so in synch with him, had actually thought he would have supported her twisted cause.
+He had not realized that.
+Valeris, who had seemed so in sync with him, had actually thought he would have supported her twisted cause.
 She had never understood him.
 Never.

 "I am realizing it now," he said, moving his hand so their fingers could twine if she wished them to.

 She apparently wished them to.
-The touch of their skin was sweet.
+The touch of their skin was sweet—the touch of the love he could sense even sweeter.
 She leaned back, trying to get comfortable.